memari-majid/LLMBS/README.md

   - AI committee memberships
   - AI externship bridging academic and industrial applications

-Dr. Memari's work continues to shape the future of AI education, research, and real-world deployment, making complex AI concepts accessible to both academic and industry audiences.
+Dr. Memari's expert recommendations aim to help practitioners and researchers navigate the complex landscape of LLM technologies and implementations.

 ## 📜 License